mail4hafij/Azure-WCF-Classic/README.md

 # Azure-WCF-Classic
-This example demostrate how we can build an Azure Cloud Service (Classic) to host WCF using Worker role.
+This example demostrates how we can build an Azure Cloud Service (Classic) to host WCF using Worker role.
 There are 6 projects in the solution.

 1. API - Contains a contract service.
 2. SRC - Implements the API.